MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab14_MedTech service.md

 In this lab, you will get experience working with medical IoT data using the [MedTech service](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/iot-connector-overview) in Azure Health Data Services.

 With the rise of wearables and other connected sensor technologies, IoT devices have exploded in the healthcare marketplace.
 Currently, there is no single data standard for medical IoT device I/O, and this has resulted in many proprietary data models in use across the medical IoT landscape.
 To provide a centralized platform for medical IoT data connectivity, Microsoft has taken a vendor-agnostic approach, offering the MedTech service toolkit for converting output from any medical IoT device into FHIR.
-In this challenge, we will be using the MedTech service in Azure Health Data Services to map medical IoT data for ingestion into the FHIR service.
+In this lab, we will be using the MedTech service in Azure Health Data Services to map medical IoT data for ingestion into the FHIR service.

 In this lab, you will be deploying MedTech service within your Azure Health Data Services workspace, and you will be configuring the service to receive and transform medical IoT data for persistence in FHIR.
 The steps in this lab are outlined below.